 Five Ten has long been known for making quality mountain bike shoes and the Hellcat Women's is no exception.
-Our testers found the Five Ten Hellcat to not only perform well in a variety of conditions, but to also be packed with features typically found in more expensive shoes, such as a gusseted tongue and reinforced eyelets, earning our Best Bang for Your Buck Award.
+Our testers found the Five Ten Hellcat to not only perform well in a variety of conditions, but to also be packed with features typically found in more expensive shoes, such as a gusseted tongue and reinforced eyelets.
 The Hellcats feature Five Ten's Stealth C4 rubber sole, which our testers appreciate on hike-a-bikes involving slabs and rocks, where the shoes' soles cling to the rock.
-The three-quarter dual-density TPU shank and EVA midsole provide exceptional power transfer, shock absorption, stiffness and control over the pedals and we were able to easily and comfortably push, pull, drop and jump in these shoes, making them a great choice for an all-round shoe.
+The three-quarter dual-density TPU shank and EVA midsole provide exceptional power transfer, shock absorption, stiffness, and control over the pedals.
+We were able to easily and comfortably push, pull, drop and jump in these shoes, making them a great choice for an all-around shoe.

 Stability and Control

 The first time we wore the Hellcats, we were incredibly impressed with the shoe's stiffness and our ability to transfer power into our pedals.
 Our testers feel the Hellcats' power transfer is more on par with more expensive shoes featuring a carbon sole.

 The Hellcat features a 1 ⅜" cleat opening, making it one of the larger openings of all the shoes we tested.
 This not only allows us to place the cleat in our ideal position, but it also makes clipping in and out much easier in comparison to shoes whose cleat opening is only 1" in size.